Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 E

 .
-The prediction
+The amplitude scales as

 A